Guy Fieri’s sons won’t inherit his empire unless they achieve 2 things

 Fieri also has two sons.
-So, do his sons automatically get the dough?
+So, do they automatically get the dough?

 Not so fast, according to the Mayor of Flavortown.